CSR Charter ⅤManagement Policy for Human Growth

 In March 2016, we developed an "Action Plan" for further empowerment of women which is the higher level of target following the numerical targets set two years earlier along with the "Daigas Group Diversity Promotion Policy."
 The Company will continue to work on achieving the goal of raising the percentage of women out of the total fast-track workforce to more than 30%, and the goal of raising the percentage of female managers out of the total number of employees in management positions to 5% by 2020, with implementing various measures including institutional reforms.

-In part the outcome of efforts to encourage a work-life balance that harmonizes employees' professional and personal lives, the percentage of women in management positions* was 3.8% in April 2017, improved compared to the previous year.
+In part the outcome of efforts to encourage a work-life balance that harmonizes employees' professional and personal lives, the percentage of women in management positions* was 3.4% in April 2018.

 - * Managerial positions